sheftneal/HBBB2018/README.md

 Users can manage replication through the R project "HBBB2018_replication.Rproj".
 Alternatively users can set working directory to HBBB2018 and run scripts independently.

 Script 01 derives the Relative Risk (RR) curve used in the paper.
-The RR curve is also available in CSV or RData version in data/.
+The final RR curve is also available for download in CSV or RData versions in data/.

 Script 02 includes the calculations cited in the paper.